cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 title:  Using Concerns with Ruby on Rails
 date:   2023-07-23 16:54:46 -0500
 category: ruby
-excerpt: "Looking at what are Rails concerns and how and why to use them"
+excerpt: "Rails Concerns are a great way to keep your code DRY by making it easy to share code across Modules and Classes.
+The post will be going through some of the in-and-outs of Concerns, why they're useful and how to use them."
 author: cody
 ---
 For the past few months, I've been holding standups and office hours with a top-notch group of